ahembree/ansible-hms-docker/gen-docs/docs/getting-started/app-bootstrap.md

 - Radarr (including 4K instance if enabled)

+- Lidarr

+- Readarr

+:::info

+These tasks will **NOT** work in `check` mode, this is a [limitation of the Ansible URI module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/uri_module.html#attributes)

 :::

+## Details

+There are tasks within this playbook that will attempt to automatically configure the connections between supported apps to reduce the amount of time it takes to get up and running.

+If a service is no longer used it will be removed from the app connections.

+Example: If qBittorrent was enabled when the bootstrap tasks were ran but then you disable qBittorrent, it will remove the download client `HMSD - qBittorrent` if it exists in Sonar and Radarr and indexer proxy in Prowlarr if it exists.

+If you are using qBittorrent and/or Deluge and create or update the password for their WebUI's, you will need to update the password for the download client(s) in the Sonarr and Radarr apps manually.

 By default, the playbook will check for the various apps API keys in their config files.

 If you set `hmsdocker_app_bootstrap` to `yes` or `true` in `inventory/group_vars/all/app_bootstrap.yml`, it will also attempt to connect some of the apps together to speed up initial installation process.

+## Connections

 :::info